vinid/quica/README.rst

 Quick Inter Coder Agreement in Python
 ======================================

-quica is a tool to run inter coder agreement pipelines in an easy and effective ways.
-Multiple measures are run and results are collected in a single table than can be easily exported in Latex. quica supports binay or multiple coders.
+Quica (Quick Inter Coder Agreement in Python) is a tool to run inter coder agreement pipelines in an easy and effective ways.
+Multiple measures are run and results are collected in a single table than can be easily exported in Latex. quica supports binary or multiple coders.

 .. image:: https://img.shields.io/pypi/v/quica.svg
         :target: https://pypi.python.org/pypi/quica